milanbairagi/bit-labs/README.md

 # BIT Labs: Lab Reports for Bachelor in Information Technology (BIT)

-Welcome to the BIT Labs repository!
-This repository contains lab reports and practical files for the Bachelor in Information Technology (BIT) course, organized by semester and subject.

 ## Table of Contents

 | Semester         | Subject             | Link                                                                 |